oracle-livelabs/developer/dev-guide-ai-finance/exercise-key/exercise-key.md

 ## Introduction

-This Lab walks you through the steps to build your own GenAI Powered loan approval application using Oracle Database 23ai and start coding in your personalized environment.
+This lab walks you through the steps to...

 Estimated Time: 60 minutes